 The Humane Society recommends making the groundhogs’ home inhabitable (flooding and fumigation are two examples) to get them to leave.

-Groundhogs don’t like a wet den (who does?), so flooding works to get groundhogs out of their home and looking for drier land on which to dig.
+Groundhogs don’t like a wet den (who does?), so flooding works to get groundhogs out of their home and looking for drier land on which to dig their extensive tunnel systems.

 Most attempts at frightening groundhogs don’t work well.
-Scarecrows that are moved around regularly and rotating pinwheels can offer temporary relief, but they don’t work long-term to frighten groundhogs into digging up someone else’s yard.
+Scarecrows that are moved around regularly or used on scarecrow sprinklers can offer temporary relief, but they don’t work long-term to frighten groundhogs into digging up someone else’s yard.

 Ultrasonic noise and vibrations can scare away groundhogs, moles, and other digging pests.
 Solar stakes that send ultrasonic pulses cause the ground to vibrate.
 The shaking leads groundhogs and other nuisance pests to seek safer quarters elsewhere.